Key Takeaways

 1. Persona description

-What it is: The persona description tells ChatGPT who it should “be” while responding.
-By setting a persona, you can guide the tone, style, and perspective of the response.
+What it is: This tells ChatGPT who it should “be” while responding.
+By setting a persona, you guide the tone and perspective of the output.

-What to include: You should specify the role or character you want ChatGPT to take on.
-For example, you might say, “You are a seasoned SEO expert,” or “You are a friendly and knowledgeable content marketer.”
-This helps the AI tailor its responses to fit the desired personality, making the interaction more relevant and focused.
+What to include: Specify the role you want it to take.
+For example, “You are a seasoned SEO expert focused on user intent” or “You are a friendly content marketer.”

 2. The task

-What it is: This is the main action or question you want ChatGPT to address.
-It’s the core of your prompt that tells the AI what you need help with.
+What it is: This is the main action you want the AI to address.
+It is the heart of your prompt.

-What to include: Clearly state what you want ChatGPT to do.
-For example, “Create a blog post outline,” or “Write a product description.”
-Being direct and specific about the task ensures that ChatGPT understands exactly what you’re asking for.
+What to include: Clearly state what you need.
+For example, “Create a blog post outline” or “Write a Meta Description that follows 2026 SEO standards.”

 3. How to solve the task

-What it is: This part of the prompt gives ChatGPT guidance on how to approach the task.
-It provides a strategy or method that the AI should follow to complete the task effectively.
+What it is: This part gives the AI guidance on the strategy or method it should follow.

 4. The context to the task

-What it is: The goal tells ChatGPT what the end result should achieve.
-It’s the purpose or objective you have in mind for the task.
+What it is: The goal tells ChatGPT what the result should achieve.
+It gives the AI a purpose.

 6. The format of the output

-What it is: This specifies how you want the final response to be structured or presented.
-It’s about the format in which you need the information.
+What it is: This specifies how the final response should look.
+It defines the structure of the information.

-Prompt engineering is the process of designing and refining the input (or “prompt”) that you give to an AI model, like ChatGPT, to get the most useful and accurate output.
+Prompt engineering is the process of refining input to get the best AI output.

 Understand the tool